cypress-io/circleci-orb/docs/examples.md

 ## custom-build-id

 Runs two jobs splitting the specs in parallel using Cypress Dashboard [parallelization](https://on.cypress.io/parallelization).
-Uses custom build ID to link the jobs together into a logical run
+Uses custom build ID to link the jobs together into a logical run.
+Notice the environment variable syntax to be expanded at the build time.

 ```yaml
 version: 2.1